This article was updated on July 16, 2018.

 Video interviewing has rapidly become a mainstay of the recruiting and talent acquisition process.
-In fact, according to a recent Aberdeen Report, surveyed companies said they were 61% more likely to use video at some point in their talent acquisition process.
+In fact, HRO Today reports that according to Aberdeen Group, organizations say they are 61 percent more likely to use video at some point in their talent acquisition process.

 Organizations are implementing video interviewing to reduce time-to-hire, to save money on the recruiting process, and to more easily connect with top talent.
 Interviewing by video can potentially save companies money on the recruiting process by eliminating the need to fly candidates to in-person interviews.
 With this method of interviewing, travel costs and scheduling snafus with out-of-town candidates can be virtually removed from the equation.

 As organizations expand their video interviewing capabilities, it's important to approach the process strategically to maximize the benefits for hiring managers and candidates alike.

 There are two main forms of video interviewing — live conversations and asynchronous recordings.
 Each method offers different advantages and benefits, which can help companies decide what type of video interviewing strategy best fits their organization.

 Live video interviews give hiring managers the chance to talk directly to candidates in a one-on-one setting that more closely resembles an in-person interview.
 Managers can see how the potential hire responds to questions and scenarios in real time, and can clarify or ask follow-up questions based on the answers the candidate provides.